 1. A Low Contrast Look

-The look of a low contrast kitchen is simple and clean.
-A low contrast kitchen showcases a white or light colored countertop with minimal detail.
-To complete this look, a backsplash materials should also be white or off-white and offer the most subtle of shift from the countertop and cabinetry colors.
-The goal of the low contrast kitchen is to avoid a noticeable difference between the color and depth of the cabinets and the countertops and backsplash.
+The look of a low-contrast kitchen is simple and clean.
+A low contrast kitchen showcases a white or light-colored countertop with minimal detail.
+To complete this look, backsplash materials should also be white or off-white and offer the most subtle of shift from the countertop and cabinetry colors.
+The goal of the low-contrast kitchen is to avoid a noticeable difference between the color and depth of the cabinets and the countertops and backsplash.

 If you’re considering this low contrast look consider adding a few of the following design elements:

 Light-toned countertop matching close in color to the cabinetry; the most popular option in 2021 would be a Cambria quartz countertop, followed by granite or quartzite.
 Here are a few of our favorites!: